 Increduously, Microsoft's response was to simply add a watered-down version of the old Developer News to the right-hand column of the Visual Studio installer.

 But nobody wants to have to open the installer just to view their morning developer news.
 They want to see it as soon as they open Visual Studio, as they had done for years.
 And the installer only displays three news items, with a link to click on to see more online.
 Except clicking on the link doesn't show you the rest of the developer news feed, instead it opens a browser window to the Visual Studio Blog.

 I wrote a post in the Developer Community Forum to announce that "I've decided to write a little extension to add a tool window to display the missing Developer News, either as a stop-gap until MS decide to see sense, or to use instead for the future going forward if they don't".

-Start Page Is Back (for now)
+Start Page Is Back (or is it?)